juancarlospaco/webgui/README.md

 $ nimble install webgui
 ```

-webgui also requires that your OS have the GTK+ 3.0 and webkit2gtk 4.0 packages installed.
+WebGUI also requires that your OS have the GTK+ 3.0 and webkit2gtk 4.0 packages installed
+(Nimble should ask for these system dependencies on Ubuntu).

 Generic instructions can be found at: